thetaiter/advent/README.md

 OR\
 `python3 ./<year>/day<#>/part<#>.py`

-You can have your Conda environment change to `advent` automatically when you cd into the directory where you have this repository by using `direnv`.
-After installing `direnv`, you can follow the instructions [here](https://medium.com/@manishdixit1986/auto-switch-conda-env-per-directory-using-conda-direnv-in-linux-13c912da6520) for instructions on how to set that up.
+You can have your Conda environment change to `advent` automatically when you `cd` into the directory where you have this repository by using `direnv`.
+After installing `direnv` [here](https://direnv.net/docs/installation.html), you can follow the instructions [here](https://medium.com/@manishdixit1986/auto-switch-conda-env-per-directory-using-conda-direnv-in-linux-13c912da6520) to set that up.